Lindsay Beougher

 Gender-affirming therapy

-I use gender‑affirming therapy because everyone deserves a space where their identity is respected and understood without judgment.
-It gives people room to explore and express their gender in ways that feel real to them, while also working through the stress, trauma, and stigma that can come with not always feeling supported in the world.
-Whether someone is questioning, transitioning, or just trying to feel more at home in themselves, this approach offers validation and clarity.
-What I love most is how it opens the door for self‑discovery and helps people build resilience at whatever point they’re at in their journey.
+I use a gender‑affirming approach because everyone deserves a space where their identity is respected, understood, and welcomed without judgment.
+This kind of therapy gives you room to explore and express your gender in ways that feel true to you, while also supporting you through the stress, pressure, or hurt that can come from not always feeling supported in the world.
+Whether you’re questioning, transitioning, or simply wanting to feel more at home in yourself, gender‑affirming therapy offers validation, clarity, and a sense of safety.
+What I love most about this work is how it opens the door to self‑discovery and helps people build confidence and resilience at whatever point they’re at in their journey.

 Compassion Focused

-I like using Compassion Focused Therapy because it helps people be a lot kinder to themselves—especially if they’ve spent years stuck in self‑doubt or being hard on themselves.
-It’s really about learning to handle tough emotions without adding extra judgment or shame on top.
-It’s especially helpful for people dealing with trauma, identity struggles, or long‑term anxiety and depression.
-To me, compassion isn’t just a nice idea—it’s genuinely powerful.
-When you start treating yourself with the same care you give others, things can shift in a really meaningful way.
+I like using Compassion‑Focused Therapy because it helps people learn how to be gentler with themselves—especially if they’ve spent a long time feeling stuck in self‑criticism or self‑doubt.
+This approach is all about handling tough emotions without piling on extra shame or judgment.
+It can be especially helpful for people working through trauma, identity‑related stress, or long‑term anxiety and depression.
+I really believe compassion is powerful.
+When you start treating yourself with the same kindness you offer others, things can shift in a really meaningful and healing way.

 Dialectical Behavior (DBT)

-In my work, I use DBT to help people build practical skills they can actually use in the moment—things like calming their body, managing big emotions, and communicating more clearly.
-In session, we break down what’s been overwhelming and figure out which DBT tools fit the situation, whether that’s grounding, distress‑tolerance strategies, or checking the facts.
-I like how DBT gives clients a mix of structure and flexibility, so they can experiment and see what works for them.
-Over time, it helps people feel more in control and less ruled by intense emotions
+I use DBT to help people build practical, real‑life skills they can use when things feel overwhelming—like calming their body, managing big emotions, and communicating more clearly.
+In our sessions, we look at what’s been hard for you and figure out which DBT tools fit the moment, whether that’s grounding, distress‑tolerance strategies, or checking the facts.
+What I like about DBT is that it gives you structure without being rigid—you get to try different skills and see what actually works for you.
+Over time, these tools can help you feel more steady and less controlled by intense emotions.

 This provider hasn’t received any written reviews yet.
 We started collecting written reviews January 1, 2025.